rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ---
-title: 'DRAFT: How to write reliable socket servers that survive crashes and restarts?'
+title: How to write reliable socket servers that survive crashes and restarts?
-date: 2022-08-31
+date: 2022-09-02
-tags: draft
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 A few months ago, I was researching how to do zero-downtime deployments and found the wonderful blog post [Dream Deploys: Atomic, Zero-Downtime